 do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion;

-We have every right to ignore their dictates regarding weapons and should take every step to affirm our right to keep and bear arms.
+We have every right to ignore their dictates regarding weapons.
+Hence, we are Constitution able to take every step to affirm our right to keep and bear arms.